youngsoul/gpg-linefollower/Readme.md

 ![CamView](./media/driving_roi.gif)
 ----
+I have a [YouTube Video](https://youtu.be/ZOMmYHWG4CU) showing some of the training run on the training course.

+I have a a Testing [YouTube Video](https://www.youtube.com/watch?v=GgmnzQduv5E) of the final testing on a new track layout.

+---

 I have given presentations on machine learning, where one of the interactive examples that I use is to train a simulated car driving on a simulated road.